-Beginning in February 1999 and through January 2013, each qualified solid waste energy facility is required to pay into the MEDF an amount equal to six-tenths of a mill (\$0.0006) per kilowatt hour of electricity the facility sold to electric utilities.
+Beginning in February 1999 and through January 2013, each qualified solid waste energy facility has been required to pay into the MEDF an amount equal to six-tenths of a mill (\$0.0006) per kilowatt hour of electricity the facility sold to electric utilities.
 The facilities make the payments to the Department of Revenue, which deposits them into the Fund.
 Public Act 92-435, effective August 17, 2001, allows the Department to assess penalties and interest if a facility submits a payment late or fails to submit payments.

 Amendments added by Public Act 94-836, effective June 6, 2006, require the Treasurer to compare the amount received by the Department of Revenue each month to the amount received in the corresponding month in 2002.
 If the amount received in 2002 is greater than the amount for the current month, the Comptroller is to transfer the difference from the General Revenue Fund into the MEDF.
-A total of \$286,806.98 was transferred from the General Revenue Fund to the State MEDF in calendar year 2010.
+A total of \$312,121.04 was certified by the Treasurer as the amount to be transferred from the General Revenue Fund to the State MEDF in calendar year 2012.
+However, the Comptroller only reported transferring \$305,527.29.
+After follow-up with the Comptroller's Office, an official stated that they would transfer the remaining \$6,593.75 when the funds were available.